hashicorp/terraform-provider-aws/website/docs/d/db_snapshot.html.markdown

 * `db_snapshot_identifier` - (Optional) Returns information on a specific snapshot_id.

-* `snapshot_type` - (Optional) The type of snapshots to be returned.
+* `snapshot_type` - (Optional) Type of snapshots to be returned.
 If you don't specify a SnapshotType value, then both automated and manual snapshots are returned.
 Shared and public DB snapshots are not included in the returned results by default.
 Possible values are, `automated`, `manual`, `shared`, `public` and `awsbackup`.